Shanghai fences up COVID-hit areas, fuelling fresh outcry | Health

 It did not report any deaths in the first few weeks, fuelling doubt among residents about the figures.
 It has since reported 87 fatalities, all in the past seven days.
 The city recorded 19,657 new locally transmitted asymptomatic cases, versus 20,634 a day prior, and 1,401 symptomatic, versus 2,736.

 Cases outside quarantined areas totalled 280 from 218 on the previous day.
 Other cities that have been under lockdown began easing restrictions once cases hit zero.
-China largely succeeded in keeping COVID-19 at bay following the initial outbreak in Wuhan in late 2019, with a "dynamic zero" policy aimed at stamping out chains of infection.
+China largely succeeded in keeping coronavirus at bay following the Wuhan outbreak, with a "dynamic zero" policy aimed at stamping out chains of infection.

 That approach has been challenged by the spread of the highly infectious but less deadly Omicron variant, which has prompted cities to impose various levels of restrictions on movement.
 Nationwide, China reported 20,285 new asymptomatic coronavirus cases for Saturday, versus 21,423 a day earlier, with 1,580 symptomatic cases, versus 2,988.